 Second Sonar Return - when the sonar signal bounces between the bottom and the surface of the water and back again.
 Use the appearance of the second return to determine bottom hardness.
 Hard bottoms will show a strong second return, while soft bottoms will show a very weak one or none at all.

-Cursor Dialog Box - indicates cursor depth directly below the cursor.
+Cursor - available in Freeze Frame and to provide depth of a sonar return and can be p bottom de device is d e if either device is connected to the Fishing System.
+If both devices are connected, then only the

-NOTE: Entries in this view that list (with Temp/Speed) are available if this device is rea under and adjacent to your boat, including the following items:
+NOTE: Entries in this view that list (with Temp/Speed or GPS Receiver) are available if either information from the GPS receiver will be displayed on the view.